This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Fuji 23mm f2 Sharpness

 This is perhaps where the f2 falls short – but only slightly.
-To get really sharp photos of anything close up, you’d have to stop the lens down to f4.
-This can be a bother to photographers looking for great quality, and quick snaps.
+To get really this multi-purpose lens to get sharp photos of anything close up, you’d have to stop the lens down to f4.
+This can bother photographers looking for excellent quality and quick snaps.

 This lens has fantastic centre sharpness, but it starts to fade a little in the corners.
-This isn’t often a major issue for street photographers, though, and sometimes isn’t even that noticeable.
+This isn’t often a major issue for street photographers, though, and sometimes could be more noticeable.
 Most of the time, if you play around with f-stops, you’ll find the ideal sharpness for your subject.

 Fujifilm 23 f2 Review Glare and Flare